 Enrolment evidence to support the online application

-Documentation outlining the following information must be provided to the principal prior to submitting your online application.
+Documentation and proof of enrolment outlining the following information must be provided to the principal prior to submitting your online application.

 - name of institution offering the course

 - contact hours per week or equivalent